Pirum-Systems/perl-interview/README.md

 ## About this exercise
 We don't do 'gotcha' questions here - the code was written in line with our internal coding standards, but has not been reviewed.
-It does not contain any errors.
+No errors/mistakes were added on purpose.
 The intention behind the exercise is to expose you to the type of code you'll be expected to create or maintain, ensuring you know what to expect from us, and what's expected of you.
 It will also allow us to get to know you as a developer - to see what excites or frustrates you, allowing us to determine how easy it'll be for you to succeed here.